redox-os/book/src/creating-proper-pull-requests.md

     git rebase upstream/master
     ```

-  - Note: try not to use `git pull`, it is equivalent to doing `git fetch upstream; git merge master upstream/master`
+  - Note: try not to use `git merge`, it is equivalent to doing `git fetch upstream; git merge master upstream/master`

 12. Repeat step 10 to make sure the rebase still builds and starts.
 13. Push your changes to your fork: